DevExpress/dotnet-eud/interface-elements-for-desktop/articles/pivot-table/data-presentation/filter-data-in-pivot-tables.md

 	Contains topics that describe how to specify which cell values to display and which to hide.
 * [Build Complex Filter Criteria](filter-data/build-complex-filter-criteria.md)

-	Describes the Prefilter feature that allows you to build complex filter criteria.
+	Describes the Filter Editor that allows you to build complex filter criteria.